 - Sydney Water

-The forum of public agencies and the proponent, led by DPE, sought to resolve complex planning issues and provided a recommended roadmap to resolve key issues upfront in a transparent way.
-The proponents were not involved in any formal deliberation or the formulation of recommendations to Government.
+We led the forum of public agencies and the proponents.
+The aim was to resolve complex planning issues and provide a recommended roadmap to transparently resolve key issues upfront.

 - protecting koala corridors and providing habitat revegetation